techwithakhilesh/docker-k8-practice/setup-monitoring.md

 # Beginner

 ## What is Prometheus?
-Metrics monitoring system.
+Metrics collection system.

 ---

 ## What is Grafana?
-Visualization dashboard platform.
+Visualization dashboard tool.

 ---